Last updated 01/2021

 Whether you are beginning the process of getting your first prosthesis or replacing a previous device, the process can be exciting, but also scary or frustrating.
 Regardless of where you are in your journey, this will be another step toward discovering your new normal after limb loss or limb difference.
 It is important to make an informed decision about whether a prosthesis (or what kind of prosthesis) will be the right choice for you.
 Below, we have answered some common questions you may have.

 Why would I use a prosthesis?

 A prosthesis is simply a tool.
-It is an artificial replacement for a missing limb or part of a limb that can help you regain independence after your amputation.
-Choosing to use one, or not, depends on your personal goals.
-The best prosthesis is one that will help you reach your goals.
+It is an artificial replacement for a missing limb or part of a limb that can help you regain independence after your amputation or if you are living with limb loss.
+Choosing to use (or not use) a prosthesis depends on your personal goals.
+The best prosthesis is one that will help you reach your goals and live the life you’d like to live.
 Some important things to ask yourself are:

-- What do you want to be able to do with the prosthesis?
+- What do you want to be able to do with a prosthesis?

 - What activities do you plan to do?